noinoiexists/recu/README.md

 - Vault can be opened directly after cloning

 ### Writing Guidelines

 - Make sure to read the [guidelines](https://recu.blog/publish/) on the website before submitting
 - Do not use any Obsidian-specific code (such as wikilinks, dataview, etc.) in the markdown as they will not be rendered
 - Using the full website url is preferred while creating links.
 However, if you wish to link posts within the repo locally, do not use the `.md`.
 For example, to link to post-1.md, use `[](post-1)`.
 - HTML is supported
+- You must add all required yaml frontmatter in your markdown file.
+Refer other posts for the format.

 ### Licence
  This repository is licenced under the Creative Commons Attribution 4.0 International Public Licence.
 You can read more about it in the [LICENCE](https://github.com/noinoiexists/recu/blob/main/LICENCE.md) file.